HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 ![](images/n_estimate_1.png)

 3. `max_depth`: max_depth represents the depth of each tree in the forest.
 The deeper the tree, the more splits it has but gets overfitting.
+We can also visualize how depth infleunces the classification.

 <!-- ![](images/max_depth_1.png) -->
 ![](images/effect_depth.png)